OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 8.2 Types of secrets to be detected

-Many types of secrets exists and signatures for each should be considered to ensure accurate detection for all.
+Many types of secrets exist, and you should consider signatures for each to ensure accurate detection for all.
 Among the more common types are:

 - High availability secrets (Tokens that are difficult to rotate)
 - Application configuration files